jeremytammik/RevitLookup/README.md

 <a name="caveat"></a>
 ## Caveat &ndash; RevitLookup Cannot Snoop Everything

-The need for this clarification is highlighted by the [issue #35 &ndash; RevitLookup doesn't snoop all members](https://github.com/jeremytammik/RevitLookup/issues/35):
+This clarification was prompted by the [issue #35 &ndash; RevitLookup doesn't snoop all members](https://github.com/jeremytammik/RevitLookup/issues/35):

 **Question:** I tried snooping a selected Structual Rebar element in the active view and found not all of the Rebar class members showed up in the Snoop Objects window.
 One of many members that weren't there: `Rebar.GetFullGeometryForView` method.